 The market comes alive on Sundays, though the shops and restaurants are open throughout the week.
 The streets are usually lined with people hawking second-hand wares on Sundays, and there are also street performers to add a touch of spark to the already bustling atmosphere.

-Brick Lane Vintage Market and Vintage Shops
+Shop For Treasures At The Brick Lane Vintage Market

-Whether you are looking to purchase feather capes, glam fur coats, men’s suits, bridal wear, unique accessories or vinyl records, you are sure to find some exciting discoveries.
+Whether you are looking to purchase feather capes, glam fur coats, men’s suits, bridal wear, unique accessories, or vinyl records, you are sure to find some exciting discoveries at the market.

-The vintage shops are open seven days a week and are renowned for their excellent collection of everything vintage.
+The shops at the Brick Lane Vintage Market are open seven days a week and are renowned for their excellent collection of everything vintage.

-Old Truman Brewery
+Browse the Old Truman Brewery

 In the past 15 years, the Old Truman Bakery has been transforming its 10-acre vacant space into event spaces, retail outlets, leisure hubs, and spectacular offices.

 Serving freshly baked filled bagels, this 24-hour source of doughy satisfaction has become the snack shop of choice for clubbers, drinkers, and taxi drivers.